 Catching and passing on a chlamydia infection is preventable.
 It is important to understand that it is possible to transmit chlamydia even when there are no symptoms.
-Not all people who are at risk for chlamydia will develop the disease.
 You may be able to lower your risk of contracting and spreading chlamydia by:

 Engaging in sexual activities only within a mutually monogamous relationship in which neither partner is infected with chlamydia or has risk factors for chlamydia

 Using a new latex condom properly for each sex act